ezzatron/php-error-handler/error-handler-meta.md

 }
 ```

-If this code is called often, a better solution might be to use a boolean return
+If this code is called often, and it is common for the index to be undefined,
+a better solution might be to use a boolean return type, and a pass-by-reference
-type, and a pass-by-reference argument:
+argument:

 ```php
 class ArrayAccessor